-- ii.
+- iv.
 The MCP is prohibited from recovering back or adjusting any payments that are beyond two years from the date of payment of the claim due to the MCP member's retroactive termination of coverage from the MCP, unless the MCP is directed to do so by CMS, ODM, or applicable state or federal law and regulation.
-However, the preceding sentence does not prohibit the MCP or ODM from initiating a recovery or adjustment more than two years after the payment of a claim in the event of fraud, abuse, or as otherwise provided by applicable state or federal law and regulation. - iii.
+However, this does not prohibit the MCP or ODM from initiating a recovery or adjustment more than two years after the payment of a claim in the event of fraud, abuse, or as otherwise provided by applicable state or federal law and regulation. - v.
 The MCP must have policies providing that, upon discovery of claims payment systemic errors that resulted in incorrectly underpaying or denying claims, the MCP is required to reprocess and correctly pay such claims, from the date of identification of the error retroactively through the period specified in the contract between the MCP and the provider for claims payment corrective activity.
 A claims payment systemic error is defined as involving more than five providers, or involving a significant number of payment errors if five or fewer providers are affected.
 If a claims payment systemic error occurs, the MCP shall notify ODM of the error and shall specify its process and timeline for corrective action, unless the MCP corrects the payments within 60 days from the date of identification of the error.
 The MCP's policies must include how corrective action will be taken on behalf of all affected providers, regardless of whether the claims payment systemic error is identified by the MCP or by any provider.
-If the error is not a claims payment systemic error, the MCP shall correct the payments within 60 days from the date of identification of the error.

-iv.
-The MCP is prohibited from engaging in practices that unfairly or unnecessarily delay the processing or payment of any claim for MCP members.
+If the error is not a claims payment systemic error, the MCP shall correct the payments within 60 days from the date of identification of the systemic error is identified by the MCP or by any provider. - vi.
+The MCP must load rate changes into applicable systems within 30 days of being notified by ODM of the change. - vii.
+The MCP is prohibited from engaging in practices that unfairly or unnecessarily delay the processing or payment of any claim for MCP members. - viii.
+The MCP is required to give a 30 calendar day advance notice to providers of any new edits or system changes related to claims adjudication or payments processing.